Dirac surface states in magnonic analogs of topological crystalline insulators

 Here, $\langle ij \rangle_\gamma$ ($\gamma=x,$ $y,$ $z$) denotes a pair of the nearest neighbor sites $i$ and $j$ on the $x$-, $y$-, and $z$-bonds which are colored with red, green, and blue in Fig.~\ref{fig:HoneycombTCImono}(a), respectively.
 The contribution from the $z$-bond in the $l$th layer is written as

 The first and second terms in Eq.~(\ref{eq:zbond}) are the ferromagnetic Heisenberg and Kitaev interactions, respectively.
 The third term is the symmetric off-diagonal intralayer interaction.
 We can obtain the contributions from the $x$- and $y$-bonds ($H_{ij,l}^{x}$ and $H_{ij,l}^{y}$) by a cyclic permutation among $S^{x}$, $S^{y}$, and $S^{z}$.
 The second term in Eq.~(\ref{eq:Ham_mono}) represents the DM interaction between intralayer next-nearest neighbor sites.
 The remaining terms are the antiferromagnetic Heisenberg interaction between the nearest-neighbor layers and the easy axis anisotropy.
 The summation $\sum_{\langle (i,l),(j,l') \rangle\in {\rm mono}}$ is taken over the nearest neighbor bonds across the layers in the monoclinic structure, which are shown in the black dashed lines in Fig.~\ref{fig:HoneycombTCImono}(a).
+The magnon Hamiltonian of the model is given in Supplemental materials~\cite{comment_Suppl}.

-Figure~\ref{fig:HoneycombTCImono}(b) shows the band structure for the model (\ref{eq:Ham_mono}) of a slab with $(100)$ face, in which we can find topologically protected surface states.
-The surface states are protected by $S$-symmetry, and then they shift upward and downward under the electric field via the spin-momentum locking, as in Fig.~\ref{fig:HoneycombTCI_EF}(b).
-Therefore, the induction of energy current discussed in the previous section can also occur in this system.
+Figure~\ref{fig:HoneycombTCImono}(b) shows the band structure for the model (\ref{eq:Ham_mono}) of a slab with $(100)$ face.
+We can find a single Dirac cone at ${\rm M}_{2}$ point while the surface states are nearly degenerate from ${\rm M}_{1}$ to ${\rm M}_{2}$.
+Here, we used the parameters estimated by density functional theory calculations for CrI$_3$~\cite{Soriano19, Kvashnin20}.
+Since the band split between ${\rm M}_{1}$ and ${\rm M}_{2}$ comes from the $\Gamma$ interaction which breaks spin conservation and the interlayer coupling, we can see a more distinct single Dirac cone when $\Gamma$ and $J'$ are larger.
+The surface states are protected by $S$-symmetry, and then they shift upward and downward under an electric field via the spin-momentum locking, as in Fig.~\ref{fig:HoneycombTCI_EF}(b).
+As discussed in the previous section, such a system exhibits the energy current induced by an electric field.
+Figure~\ref{fig:HoneycombTCImono}(c) shows the energy conductivity $\kappa_{xx}$ as a function of temperature $T$.
+The behavior is similar to that in the model~(\ref{eq:Ham_AA}) [See Fig.~\ref{fig:current}], while the starting points of the increase are different due to the difference between the heights of the magnon bands.
+We also confirm that such a topological phase appears in a wide range of parameters by constructing a phase diagram of the model (\ref{eq:Ham_mono})~\cite{comment_Suppl}.